davidpots/playsongnotes/_songs/[Townes Van Zandt] Dead Flowers.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FNlUhW0azKI?showinfo=0" frameborder="0" allowfullscreen></iframe>

-Now, I cannot play the guitar in the style that Townes Van Zandt can.
+Note, I cannot play the guitar in the style that Townes Van Zandt can.
 He's doing some very intricate Travis-style fingerpicking.
 I'm doing a bit of a hybrid between strumming and some accented melodic picking (with my pick).
 So, all my tabs below are based on my attempt to play like him -- though again, it's in that very different style.
 I wanted to note all of this before getting to the lesson.

 ## Chords needed